This January, the best of the best in affiliate marketing will ONCE AGAIN take over the Entertainment Capital of the World…

 You must be 21 to gamble or drink.
 This is non-negotiable and will land you and the casino in hot water if skirted.
 That said, what happens in Vegas is none of our business, so… you’ve been informed, and that’s as far as we’ll go.

 Act like a local, unless you’re surrounded by them – then leave.
-Locals who gamble tend to do so because they’re good at it – or, at the least, better than you.
+Locals who gamble tend to do so because they’re good at it – or at least better than you.
 If you sit with a group and the dealer is calling them all by name (and they’re all using the right lingo – like “gaming” instead of “gambling”), go lose your money somewhere else – where it isn’t a sure bet.

 Gamblers get free booze.
 It’s a smart way to get tipsy before taking on the town.
 You don’t need to hit up the high-roller joints.
 Even penny slots will hook you up.
 Consider it an investment?